DanZinagri/NicheD20_Quartz/content/Classes/Martial/Primal Chieftain/_index.md

 At 3rd level and every 3 levels thereafter the Primal Chieftain gains access to additional Aggressions, as the Barbarian class feature of the same name.
 These Aggressions can be selected from both those available to the Barbarian, as well as those only available to the Primal Chieftain.
 The Primal Chieftain treats his levels as Barbarian levels for the purposes of meeting the prerequisites of any Aggression.

-See [[Primal Chieftain Aggressions|Primal Chieftain Aggressions]] for a listing of Aggression available to the Primal Chieftain.
+See [Primal Chieftain Aggressions](./Primal%20Chieftain%20Aggressions.md) for a listing of Aggression available to the Primal Chieftain.
 ## Tribal Coordination

 At 3rd level, as long as one other ally is threatening the same foe as the Primal Chieftain the target gains the flanked condition regardless of position.
 In addition, allies adjacent to the Primal Chieftain also apply their Tribal Bond bonus to AC and saving throw rolls.